mikesprague/sblack/README.md

 # Sblack &nbsp;<img width="50px" src="Github/icon.png">

-Sblack makes [Slack for Mac](https://slack.com/downloads/osx) easier on your eyes.
+> Sblack makes [Slack for Mac](https://slack.com/downloads/osx) easier on your eyes.
 Just drag and drop and you're done ✨

-> We made Sblack for all those people that, like us, use Slack all day long.
 >
+> Made for all the people that, like us, use Slack all day long.

-> Made by [Francesco Di Lorenzo](http://www.twitter.com/frankdilo) and designed by [Fabrizio Rinaldi](http://www.twitter.com/linuz90)
+Developed by [Francesco Di Lorenzo](http://www.twitter.com/frankdilo) and designed by [Fabrizio Rinaldi](http://www.twitter.com/linuz90)

 ## Install and Usage